neelanjanmanna2021/DeepfakeDetectionDesktopExecutableNoDependenciesNeededForWindowsDevelopedByNeelanjanManna/README.md

-there are some dll specific moudules of each platform
+There are some dll specific moudules of each platform

 so download neel.py and .pyd file